PennyLaneAI/catalyst/README.md

 ## Contributing to Catalyst

-We welcome contributions—simply fork the Catalyst repository, and then make a [pull request](https://help.github.com/articles/about-pull-requests/) containing your contribution.
+We welcome contributions — simply fork the Catalyst repository, and then make a [pull request](https://help.github.com/articles/about-pull-requests/) containing your contribution.

 We also encourage bug reports, suggestions for new features and enhancements.